Onyx-Protocol/Onyx/docs/1.1/protocol/specifications/vm1.md

 Pops a [boolean](#vm-boolean) from the data stack.
 If it is `true`, sets the PC to `address`.
 If it is `false`, does nothing.

 Fails if not followed by 4 bytes.

+Note: this opcode may cause some instructions [to not be executed](#non-executed-instructions).

 #### VERIFY